EmilianoBruni/fastify-knex-api/README.md

 This attribute could be a single object or an array of objects if you wish to register more references at once.

-If `.schemas` and `schemaDirPath` are used together, the schemas defined in `.schemas` have precedence to there loaded in `schemaDirPath`.
+If `.schemas` and `.schemaDirPath` are used together, the schemas defined in `.schemas` have precedence to there loaded in `.schemaDirPath`.

 The generated validation and serialization is compatible with other plugins like [@fastify/swagger](https://github.com/fastify/fastify-swagger) and [@fastify/swagger-ui](https://github.com/fastify/fastify-swagger-ui) for automatically serving OpenAPI v2/v3 schemas